YounesN/GOMC_Manual_Web/input_file.rst

   Defines the shape and size of the simulation periodic cell. ``CellBasisVector1``, ``CellBasisVector2``, ``CellBasisVector3`` represent the cell basis vector :math:`a,b,c`, respectively.
 This tag may occur multiple times.
 It occurs once for NVT and NPT, but twice for Gibbs ensemble or GC ensemble.

   - Value 1: Integer - Sets box number (first box is box '0').
-  - Value 2: Double - x value of cell basis vector in Angstroms.
+  - Value 2: Double - x value of cell basis vector :math:`Å`.
-  - Value 3: Double - y value of cell basis vector in Angstroms.
+  - Value 3: Double - y value of cell basis vector :math:`Å`.
-  - Value 4: Double - z value of cell basis vector in Angstroms.
+  - Value 4: Double - z value of cell basis vector :math:`Å`.

   .. note:: If the number of defined boxes were not compatible to simulation type, the program will be terminated.